 The influential trade publication Mobile Entertainment magazine named Simon as one of the world’s Top 50 Executives in Mobile Entertainment for 2005, 2006, 2008 and 2010, and in 2007, he received its special award for Outstanding Contribution to the Global Mobile Entertainment Industry.

-Internationally, Simon is known as an impactful and popular speaker on all aspects of mobile commerce and content.
-He has delivered keynote addresses at major international gatherings, including the annual Music Matters/Digital Matters conference (Singapore); South Asian Mobile Conference (Colombo, Sri Lanka); Music Matters India (Mumbai); Ria Novosti’s Future Media Forum Conference (Moscow); Presidential Innovation Conference (Moscow); Mobile World Congress (Barcelona); Pioneers Tech Festival (Vienna); TED Global (Oxford); Connected Creativity (Cannes); the World Copyright Summit (Brussels and Washington, D.C.); Amsterdam Dance Event (ADE) annual conference; The Kofi Annan Centre for ICT Excellence (Accra, Ghana); MusExpo (Los Angeles); the Wireless-Life Sciences Alliance conference (San Diego); Rutberg Wireless Influencers’ Conference (Palos Verdes, California); SXSW (Austin, Texas); and numerous other high-level speaking engagements around the world.
+Internationally, Simon is known as an impactful and popular speaker on all aspects of mobile commerce, content & the creative digital industries.
+He has delivered keynote addresses at major international gatherings, including the annual Music Matters/Digital Matters conferences (Singapore); South Asian Mobile Conference (Colombo, Sri Lanka); Music Matters India (Mumbai); Presidential Innovation Forum Conference (Moscow); Mobile World Congress (Barcelona); Pioneers Tech Festival (Vienna); TED Global (Oxford); Connected Creativity (Cannes); the World Copyright Summit (Brussels and Washington, D.C.); Amsterdam Dance Event (ADE) annual conference; The Kofi Annan Centre for ICT Excellence (Accra, Ghana); MusExpo (Los Angeles); the Wireless-Life Sciences Alliance conference (San Diego); Rutberg Wireless Influencers’ Conference (Palos Verdes, California); SXSW (Austin, Texas); and numerous other high-level speaking engagements around the world.

-Ralph Simon continues to travel the world on a relentless search for the latest in mobile and device innovation, with special emphasis on relevance to Europe, Africa, Asia & the Americas.
-He has formidable knowledge about ways to deliver mobile content, social broadcasting and entertainment.
-He is a Fellow of the Royal Society of Arts in the UK and is a member of the National Academy of Recording Arts & Sciences in the US.
+Ralph Simon travels the world on a relentless search for the latest in mobile and device innovation, the best new emerging markets’ start-ups, and with special emphasis on relevance to Europe, Africa, Asia & the Americas.
+He has formidable knowledge about ways to deliver mobile content, “social broadcasting” and entertainment and grow the creative industries.
+He is a Fellow of the Royal Society of Arts in the UK and is a member of the National Academy of Recording Arts & Sciences in the USA.